 Welcome to the Sheffield Mind website

-Please note that the waiting list for our Counselling and Therapy service is closed to new referrals.
-We are still accepting referrals to our over 50's Counselling Service and to the Listening Post.
+Please note that the waiting list for our Group and Individual art therapy is currently open.
+We are also taking referrals to our over 50's Counselling Service and to the Listening Post.

-Further details about both can be found by clicking here
+Further details about all our counselling and therapy services can be found by clicking here

 We Are Recruiting